meta4creations/post-duplicator/readme.txt

 == Upgrade Notice ==

-Resolved issue with unicode characters in Gutenberg blocks
+Additional fix to issue with unicode characters in Gutenberg blocks